microgenlab/porefile/README.md

 [![Docker Cloud Build Status](https://img.shields.io/docker/cloud/build/iferres/porefile)](https://hub.docker.com/repository/docker/iferres/porefile/general)

 # Porefile: a Nextflow full-length 16S profiling pipeline for ONT reads
-`Porefile` is a Nextflow pipeline to process full length 16S (SSU) long reads generated using Oxford Nanopore sequencing.
-Users can select among a set of sub-workflows implemented (see below), of all at once.
+`Porefile` is a Nextflow pipeline that wraps a bunch of third-party software to process full length 16S (SSU) long reads generated using Oxford Nanopore sequencing.
+Users can select among a set of sub-workflows implemented (see below), or all at once.

 ![Porefile Scheme](./docs/images/scheme.png)

 ## Running Porefile
-The typical command for running the pipeline is as follows (Not run):
+A typical command for running the pipeline would be as follows (don't run):
 ```
 nextflow run microgenlab/porefile --fq 'path/to/*.fastq' --minimap2
 ```